Q. When can I sign up my player for the league?

 Q. What kind of equipment should my child have?

-A. Your child must have a baseball glove (preferably leather).
-Players may also, bring a pair of baseball cleats (no metal cleats except in Liberty league), batting glove(s) and a bat (bat rules vary by age level so please confirm with your coach what bats are allowed).
-An athletic cup for boys in the Minor division and higher is recommended and required for any boy that plays catcher.
+A. Your child must have a baseball/softball glove (preferably leather) and helmet with a cage (except at Senior and Liberty age levels where C-Flaps are permitted).
+Players may also bring a pair of cleats (no metal cleats except in Liberty league), batting glove(s) and a bat (bat rules vary by age level so please confirm with your coach what bats are allowed).
+When appropriate, an athletic cup for ages 10 and higher is recommended and required for any catcher (when appropriate).
 The WPPA will provide all other equipment, including uniform jerseys, caps and pants.

 A. Absolutely!
 Visit our How to Become a Sponsor page for more information.